caracatrepa/caracatrepa.github.io/RAIN.md

 NOTE: For help in downloading, see[ How to Download Recordings to Your PC or Mac][41]

+> If I do not practice one day, I notice it.
+>
+> If I do not practice a second day, the orchestra notices it.
+>
+> If I do not practice a third day, the world notices it.

+        \- Ignacy Jan Paderewski

 [38]: /disks/RAIN-old.mp3
 [39]: https://www.youtube.com/watch?v=cQakZvcr-co
 [40]: /disks/RAIN.mp3